 4. Transparency and Explainability

-While not every AI system must be fully explainable, organizations deploying high-impact systems should assess whether decision-making logic can be documented and communicated if challenged.
+Organizations deploying high-impact AI systems should evaluate whether decision-making processes can be documented and explained if challenged.

-Transparency expectations are expanding under global regulation, including developments such as the EU AI Act.
+Transparency expectations are expanding under global frameworks such as the EU AI Act.

 Responsible AI vs. Legal Compliance

-Responsible AI frameworks often go beyond minimum legal requirements.
-However, they increasingly influence how regulators evaluate compliance.
+Responsible AI frameworks often go beyond minimum legal requirements, but they increasingly influence how regulators evaluate compliance.

-Organizations that treat Responsible AI as a purely ethical concept may underestimate its legal significance.
-In enforcement actions, regulators may examine whether adequate controls existed before harm occurred.
+Organizations that treat Responsible AI as purely ethical may underestimate its legal impact.
+In enforcement actions, regulators often examine whether adequate controls existed before harm occurred.

 Does a Responsible AI Framework Eliminate Liability?

-No framework can eliminate liability entirely.
+No framework eliminates liability entirely.
 However, it can:

 - Reduce negligence exposure